CLUB FAQ

 Where are practices held?

-The majority of team practices are held at Raise Athletic Centre, #8 Richardson Drive, St. Albert.
-There will also be practices held a school gyms in the surrounding area.
+The majority of team practices are held at the Vibe Athletic Centre, (VAC) located at 14119 156 St NW, Edmonton.
+There will also be practices held at school gyms in the surrounding area.
+Learn more about the VAC here